 “Doug is phenomenal,” said Contreras.
 “He took the time to understand the complete FileMaker Go iPad App — the A to Z of my plan and my needs and how this database was going to fit into my whole operation.
 I wouldn’t be using FileMaker Pro if it wasn’t for Doug.”

-During Doug’s initial review he found that the previous developer had built much of the data collection interface and had set up the app for hosting on the FileMaker Cloud.
+During Doug’s initial review he found that the previous developer had built much of the data collection interface and had set up the health and safety app for hosting on the FileMaker Cloud.
 This was a good option for Contreras because his company doesn’t have an IT department to maintain a local server so a hands-off, cloud-based hosting option was ideal.

 To be useful, the data had to go both directions.
 The iPads in the field needed to be able to pull down data from the hosted file, as well as send information back to it.
 Doug developed a custom synchronization routine to keep the data up-to-date between the FileMaker Cloud database and the offline copies used for data collection in FileMaker Go on the iPads.
 “It’s a fully automated, one-click process for exchanging data with the server,” said Doug.

 In addition, the FileMaker Go database solution lacked branding, so Doug added the FMS Health & Safety corporate colors and logo and stylized the FileMaker Go iPad App interface so it was more consistent with the company’s corporate image.

 Doug also saw an opportunity to add back-office capabilities and turned the solution into more than a data collection tool.
 The FileMaker Go iPad ergonomics app system now handles invoicing.
 Previously, clients used a sign-in sheet at the screening site and Contreras had to reconcile the names one by one.